Keith Treacy: Youth career

 In April 2004, Treacy was called up to the Republic of Ireland U17.
 He went to make four appearances for the U17 side, including the Toyota International Youth Tournament.

 In August 2005, Treacy was called up to the Republic of Ireland U19 for the first time.
 He made his U19 side debut, starting the whole game, in a 2–0 loss against Czech Republic U19 on 2 October 2005.
 Treacy then scored his first Republic of Ireland U19 goal, in a 2–1 win against Ukraine U19 at Terryland Park on 15 August 2006.
 He went on to make thirteen appearances and scoring once for the U19 side.

-Treacy was first called up by Republic of Ireland U21 in November 2007.
+Treacy was called up to the Republic of Ireland under-21 team in September 2007 but injuries prevented him from taking his place until November 2007.
 He made his U21 debut, starting the whole game, in a 1–0 loss against Montenegro U21 on 16 November 2007.
 However, Treacy suffered a hamstring injury in training ahead of the match and didn't play for the Republic of Ireland U21 for another nine months.
 In August 2008, he was then called up to the U21 side and was given the captaincy for the first time.
 Treacy scored his only goal at this level on 20 August 2008 in a 1–1 draw against Austria U21.
 After spending a year without the U21 side call–up following a fallen out with Don Givens, he was called up to Ireland U21 and made two more appearances by the end of 2009.
 Treacy went on to make nine appearances and scoring once for the U21 side.